carafe-fm/carafe-js/docs/FileMakerCustomFunction.md

 Let ( [
   // Lookup specified or latest ImplementationUniqueVersion if one exists ImplementationUniqueVersion = If ( IsEmpty ( implementationSemanticVersion ) ;
-    ExecuteSQL("SELECT ImplementationUniqueVersion FROM CarafeImplementation CI WHERE CI.CarafePackageName = ?
+    ExecuteSQL("SELECT ImplementationUniqueVersion FROM CarafeImplementation CI WHERE CI.ImplementationName = ?
       ORDER BY CI.ImplementationSemanticVersionMajor DESC, CI.ImplementationSemanticVersionMinor DESC, CI.ImplementationSemanticVersionPatch DESC
-        FETCH FIRST 1 ROW ONLY"; ""; ""; packageName);
+        FETCH FIRST 1 ROW ONLY"; ""; ""; implementationName);
-    ExecuteSQL("SELECT ImplementationUniqueVersion FROM CarafeImplementation CI WHERE CI.CarafePackageName = ?
+    ExecuteSQL("SELECT ImplementationUniqueVersion FROM CarafeImplementation CI WHERE CI.ImplementationName = ?
 AND CI.ImplementationSemanticVersion = ?";
-        ""; ""; packageName ; implementationSemanticVersion)
+        ""; ""; implementationName ; implementationSemanticVersion)
   );

-  implementationExists = Not IsEmpty ( ImplementationUniqueVersion );
+  implementationExists = not IsEmpty ( ImplementationUniqueVersion );

+  // Lookup packageName with the ImplementationUniqueVersion packageName = If ( implementationExists;
+    ExecuteSQL("SELECT CarafePackageName FROM CarafeImplementation CI WHERE CI.ImplementationUniqueVersion = ?"; ""; ""; ImplementationUniqueVersion);
+    "" // Implementation missing
+  );

   // Lookup packageTag with the ImplementationUniqueVersion packageTag = If ( implementationExists;